Kiuzi/SPARK_Python/README.md

 # SPARK_Python
-Material from Implementing Predictive Analytics with Spark in Azure HDInsight
+Materials derived from online course in EDX: Implementing Predictive Analytics with Spark in Azure HDInsight